mobinasri/research_notes/DeepVariant_Pangenome/Explore_vg2maf_for_creating_a_pangenome_bam_file_for_DV.md

 [vg2maf]: Loaded GAM index
 [vg2maf]: Converting chain 0
 ```
-This long runtime is a bit concerning to me.
+This long runtime for vg2maf is a bit concerning to me.
 Other than vg2maf all previous steps for converting gbz to vg, gbz to gam and vg to dist are also time consuming.
 I think maybe I have to try a personalized pangenome with 4 or 8 haplotypes instead of the whole HPRC graph.
 This way I can have a better sense of how long it would take for a typical personlized pangenome.

 | From | Convert To / Task    | Time (hrs:mins)    |
 | :---:   | :---: | :---: |